uiceds/cee-492-project-2025-gasc/cee492_report.typ

 == Results
 In order to produce meaningful results, a user-friendly interface needed to be created in the Pluto notebook interface.
 Through the use of drop-down menus and various graphs, like those presented in figures 5-7, understanding the data, along with the results, was made possible.
 Figure 8 shows the resulting plot in which the predicted profile for the last year is superimposed on the actual profile for that same year.
 The SVD with Ridge Regularization effectively represented riverbed profiles in a compressed format, capturing the dominant "depth" mode indicative of pool deepening or filling, and the secondary "tilt/asymmetry" mode that reflects lateral migration and asymmetric bar dynamics.
 This method showed stability with minimal overfitting due to an efficient use of training transitions, yielding an unbiased average forecast with a mean absolute error (MAE) of approximately 3.9 feet.
 However, its limitation was evident in capturing sharp, localized morphological changes, particularly in areas of abrupt transition.
+•	The SVD + ridge autoregression provided an unbiased forecast on average (bias ≈ 0 ft) but a moderate pointwise error (MAE ≈ 2.1 ft).
+The method captures broad, low frequency shape but not localized, high amplitude scour or bank build up.
 #figure(
   image("figures/Figure 8.png", width: 100%),
   caption: [Last Observed Year: Actual v.
 Predicted Profile],